collins123-dotcom/SubBurn-KE-Executive/README.md

 # SubBurn-KE-Executive
 A localized subscription analytics tool for the Kenyan market.
-Built with Vanilla JS and Glassmorphism UI.